 Kisbuda Gyöngye represents another “pearl” of traditional Hungarian cooking (literally translating the name means pearl of small Buda).

-Today it has modernized meals prepared with healthier ingredients using modern cooking techniques.
+Today it has more refined meals prepared with healthier ingredients using modern cooking techniques.

 Try the Confit duck leg with soft polenta and tomato salad with a glass of red wine.